The Morning After Pill: What is it?

 How to Gain Access to Support Services in Coeur d’Alene

 In specific cases, the morning-after pill is a drug that can reduce the likelihood of an unwanted pregnancy.
-Currently, there are two types that are most prominent: Plan B and Ella.
+Currently, two types are most prominent: Plan B and Ella.
 Although both can sometimes stop an unwanted pregnancy, they are not 100% effective.
 What’s more, the pill can act as an abortifacient and may cause adverse side effects.
 If you believe you may be pregnant, contact Open Arms Real Choices Clinic to book a no-cost pregnancy screening and counseling appointment.